 As discussed in the previous section, a non-zero return code indicates an error while executing a stored procedure.
 And same is the case when a stored procedure returns -1 as a return code.

-The -1 return code indicates an error related to the use of the missing object in a procedure.
-It generally occurs when try to use another object such as tables, another procedure which do not exists in the database.
-Still, we are trying to use them in our procedure.
+The -1 return code indicates an error related to using the missing object in a procedure.
+It generally occurs when trying to use another object, such as tables or another method, that does not exist in the database.
+We are still trying to use them in our procedure.

-Now, the -1 return code generally occurs while working with applications where the object is referred to in the stored procedure.
-But, the object is not there in the database.
-It also occurs when we use the “SET NOCOUNT ON” statement in a procedure used to insert or update table records but due to some reason no row is updated.
+Now, the -1 return code generally occurs while working with applications where the object is referred to in the stored procedure but is not in the database.
+It also occurs when we use the “SET NOCOUNT ON” statement in a procedure used to insert or update table records, but for some reason, no row is updated.

 SQL Server stored procedure returns negative value

-If you are getting a negative return value from a stored procedure then your stored procedure has encountered some error.
-If the execution is successful, the stored procedure returns the default return code 0.
+If you are getting a negative return value from a stored procedure, then your stored procedure has encountered some error.
+If the execution succeeds, the stored procedure returns the default code 0.

 There are no fixed standards for negative values in SQL Server stored procedures.
-Try to debug the stored procedure if you have been getting a negative return value.
+If you have been getting a negative return value, try debugging the stored procedure.

 SQL Server stored procedure return value rows affected